isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 Running NEXTFLOW pipeline on public Bam file From ISB-CGC
 =========================================================

-The same pipeline in Snakemake can be found at
+The same pipeline in Snakemake, CWL, WDL can be found at:

 .. toctree::
    :maxdepth: 1

    RunningSnakemakeWithBam.rst
+   RunningCWLWithBam.rst
+   RunningWDLWithBam.rst

 Requirements:
 =============